Reimagine. Recreate. Restore. That’s the focus for this year’s World Environment Day on June 5. And it’s one we are getting behind.

 Leave the car at home - Walk, bike or take public transport if you need to go out and reduce your carbon footprint.

 Switch off your appliances - See how much energy you can save by reducing your tech use for a day.

 Want to learn more about what we’re doing?

 Check out our social media for updates on what we’re doing for World Environment Day.
-If you want to make a longer-term difference and help the UK transition to renewable energy, why not switch to 100% renewable energy* with us today?
+If you want to make a longer-term difference and help the UK transition to renewable energy, why not switch to 100% renewable electricity* with us today?
 Check out our latest fixed tariff deals and get a quote online.